How To Start an Online Coffee Business

 Total annual first year cost = $348

-Let me explain: One of the biggest drawbacks of doing-it-yourself, is that it may take a long time to learn how to fluently put all these pieces together.
+Let me explain: One of the biggest drawbacks of doing-it-yourself, is that it may take a long time to learn how to fluently put all these pieces together so that it looks professional enough to appeal to your customers.
 Such pieces include your themes, your shopping cart, your plugins, and your HTML code.

 If you choose to go with WordPress.org, you will have to learn some HTML code at some point, or hire a web developer to help you iron out a few bugs with your website etc. (Again, it’s not necessary to hire someone, but you will be spending many, many nights trying to figure out the slight complexities to making your website and store the way you want it.)

-Learning the “back end” of your website will take time, skill, and will sap your energy from your real business objectives, which is selling coffee related items!
-However, if you have the time, the passion, and the curiosity, then you will be able to save a lot of money down the road.
+Learning the “back end” of your website will take time, skill, and may sap your energy from your real business objectives, which is selling coffee related items!
+However, if you have the time, if you have the interest, and the curiosity, then you will be able to save a lot of money down the road using WordPress.

 A second possible drawback is that unless you get a premium plugin (like WooCommerce – which can cost you an additional $69-$129), your customers to be taken offline to a third party platform to make their purchase.
-We skip the plugin altogether, however, and use Selz.com.
+Though we use a WordPress site here, we entirely skip the plugin altogether, and use Selz.com.

-If you decide to move forward from an e-commerce plan or platform like Shopify, you can simply purchase a basic monthly plan – and everything will be hosted for you.
+If you decide to move forward from an e-commerce plan or platform like Shopify or Selz, you can simply purchase a basic monthly plan – and everything will be hosted for you.
 In addition, you will be able to easily develop your website, configure your shopping cart, and start selling right away.

 Option #1 (Recommended): To quickly and efficiently open up your online coffee business, pick a website and shopping cart plan on Shopify.

-You will be able to choose your own template (some are free and others cost about $100 to $150).
+You will be able to choose your own website theme or template (some are free and others cost about $100 to $150).

 The free theme that comes with your Shopify plan also works great too!
 The great thing about going this route, aside from being able to start selling right away, is that you don’t have to know any computer language or fiddle with much of the <computer code> that many people have to do when they launch a self-hosted plan.

-Option #2 (Also Recommended): Use your own domain name and shared hosting service (like Blue Host) with a website theme that supports a shopping cart (Selz.com) that you can use with PayPal.
+Option #2 (Also Recommended): Use your own domain name and shared hosting service (like Blue Host) with a website theme that supports a shopping cart (like Selz) that you can use with PayPal.

 Once you've got your store up and running.
 Now it's time to promote your store.
-Websites, books, and other online resources can go into much more detail than I can here, but it is important for me to mention this here.
-Your marketing campaign can begin at any time, even long before you spend your first dime.
+Websites, books, and other online resources can go into much more detail than I can here, but it is important for me to mention that your online marketing will be important.
+Your marketing campaign can begin at any time, even long before you spend your first dime on your website.